hspearman/hspearman.github.io/_posts/2020-02-09-laymans-guide-to-the-linux-filesystem-hierarchy.md

 `/proc` is a **virtual file system** that represents information about running processes and other system data.
 The files it contains aren't actually _real_: they are an abstraction used to represent information about your system.

 To reiterate, these files are not actual data stored on disk: `ls -l /proc` shows that the size of almost every file is 0.
-Let's explore what this means.
+Let's explore why.

 On Linux, everything is a file.
 A file is simply an interface to a stream of bytes and does not necessarily represent static data that lives somewhere on disk.

 Why does Linux abstract the concept of files to such a wide definition?
 Think about it from the perspective of a programmer: it's simpler to write code and tools for a single interface rather than `n` arbitrarily different interfaces.
 At the end of the day, you just want to interact with data and probably don't care where it actually lives.

 `/proc` leverages this interface to make data about your system accessible.
-Specifically, it contains a directory named after every running process' ID or **PID**.
+Specifically, it contains a directory named after every running process ID or **PID**.
 For example, let's locate the corresponding folder for `cron` by it's PID:

 ```
 ~$ ps aux | grep cron